Flan de Huevo en Olla Exprés

 - 01

-In a small saucepan, gently warm the milk and lemon peel over medium-low heat until steaming, then remove from heat, cover, and steep for 10 minutes before discarding the peel.
+Gently warm the milk and lemon peel in a saucepan over medium-low heat until steaming, then remove from the heat, cover, and let it steep for 10 minutes before discarding the peel.

 - 02

-In another small saucepan, combine half a cup of the sugar, the 2 tablespoons of cold water, and the lemon juice over medium heat.
+In a small saucepan, combine 1/2 cup of the sugar, 2 tablespoons of cold water, and the lemon juice over medium heat, swirling the pan occasionally without stirring until it reaches a deep, dark amber color.

 - 03